 There are a few sulphur pools as well, which are said to have healing properties (similar to the Dead Sea) and you can expect to see at least one person lounging around with their feet in the water.
 Stick one finger in, then watch as it quickly crusts over—bizarre!

 A quick drive in the 4×4 will bring you to total isolation.
 All you’ll see for miles is bright blue sky which offsets the blindingly white hexagon formations of salt—perfect for those famous perspective photos.

-Getting around: The town of Uyuni is tiny so you’ll be able to walk around easily if that’s where you’ve based yourself.
+Uyuni is tiny so you’ll be able to walk around easily if that’s where you’ve based yourself.
 However, getting in and out can pose a problem.
-If you arrive via plane, there will likely only be a few taxis to be waiting outside—meaning you won’t be in a great negotiating position.
+If you arrive via plane, there will likely only be a few taxis to be waiting outside, meaning you won’t be in a great negotiating position.
 Expect to pay around 250 BS ($35) each direction.

-Where to stay: There are a few cheap hostels in the town of Uyuni that are full of backpackers, but keep in mind there is virtually nothing else to do.
-A good alternative if you can afford it is to stay in one of the salt hotels near the flats—I mean, when else would you get a chance to stay in a hotel made of SALT?!
+There are a few cheap hostels in the town of Uyuni that are full of backpackers, but keep in mind there is virtually nothing else to do.
+A fun, bucket list-worthy option is to stay in one of these salt hotels in the Uyuni desert—I mean, when else would you get a chance to stay in a hotel made of SALT?!

-When to go: Anytime between April and November is safe, and you can expect mild weather.
+When to tour Uyuni: The best season is between April and November, when the weather is mild.
 December to March is the rainy season, which is the perfect time to go if you want to see those incredible reflections that make it look like you’re walking on water.
-However, there is a danger your vehicle could get stuck or your tour cancelled altogether due to washed out roads.
+However, there’s a chance your vehicle could get stuck or the tour cancelled altogether due to washed out roads.